-In his book titled Ethnological Studies among the North-West-Central Queensland Aborigines, published in 1897, Walter E. Roth describes a man’s cap that includes what is now frequently referred to as ‘simple looping’ and its extended ‘loop-and-twist’ variant.
-This is among the earliest documentation of its type and illustrates the cap and its structure separately.
+In his book titled Ethnological Studies among the North-West-Central Queensland Aborigines, published in 1897, Walter E. Roth describes a man’s cap that includes both linked and looped structures.

-Roth describes a further variant with an inlaid thread as typical of dilly bags.
-In a categorization of looped structures that he would continue to develop, the three forms are juxtaposed in a single labeled illustration.
+Roth describes a further variant of looping with an inlaid thread as being typical of dilly bags.
+In a categorization of fabric structures that he would continue to develop, the three forms are juxtaposed in a single labeled illustration.

 “There are three kinds of mesh to be found in the weaving of a dilly-bag.
 The most common, what may be called the ‘type,’ is that marked A in the diagram: rarer forms are the ‘hair-net’ B, and its modification, the ‘twist’ C. The type-pattern may be alone used in the weaving of the bag throughout, and under such circumstances it would be pretty safe to infer that it had been made by women, who do not usually weave the other forms of mesh.
 The hair-net pattern has been so described because of its identity with what is met with in that particular article [in the preceding illustrations], of which can certainly only be made by males: there are generally two or three rows of this mesh connecting the type with the twist pattern surrounding the mouth of the bag.
 No dilly-bags made in their entirety with the hair-net or twist pattern are discoverable: these particular meshes would seem to be only subsidiary to the type one.”

-Roth’s hairnet form B is now normally treated as the basic variety of looping but it is form A that he regards as the type structure in the formal systematological sense.
-It never acquired a concise name and is usually referred to as simple looping on an inlay (or foundation) thread.
-Two significantly different forms are commonly placed under that heading.
+There are two forms of inlaying.
 In one, the inlay thread is a separate element.
-As long as the starting row remains supported (shown at the top of the following drawings by Raoul d’Harcourt discussed in the preceding post, the inlay can be removed from the fabric without reducing its structural integrity.
+As long as the starting row remains supported (shown at the top of the following drawings by Raoul d’Harcourt discussed in the preceding post), the inlay can be removed from the fabric without reducing its structural integrity.
 In the other, the looped component of the fabric and the straight inlay thread are both part of the same continuous element.

 All such inlays are horizontal structures and the loops surrounding them are worked in horizontal rows.
 When there is no inlay, the horizontal baseline is determined by what Peter Collingwood describes as the “lags and crossings of the previous row” in The Maker’s Hand: a Close Look at Textile Structures, from 1987.
 The lag is the portion of the working element between adjacent loops, to which the nearest loop in the following row is anchored (as seen in Roth’s forms B and C).